trevorhoner/HexDesk/README.md

 - ⚖️ [License](#License)

 ## About
 HexDesk is an open-source modular desk organization system designed using Solidworks Maker.
 All source parts are currently native Solidworks files, so anybody who is willing to contribute to the project will need a license of Solidworks.
 Fortunately, [Solidworks Maker](https://www.solidworks.com/solution/solidworks-makers) remains about $48/yr U.S.D for an annual license.
+There are also STL files of the HexDesk system if you do not have a license for Solidworks.

 HexDesk utilizes a hole-pin mating pattern with a standardized hole spacing of 25mm.
 Users can build nearly infinite desk setups e.g. shelves, monitor arms, cupholders, cord organizers, and much more.
 The idea was to create a system that would be easy to use, somewhat stylish, and versatile.